Beaconsfield Circular walk

 - In 350 metres at the far left-hand corner of the field, turn left through a metal kissing gate, to follow the fenced-in path.
 In 150 metres you come out beside a metal fieldgate on to the corner of a residential street.
 Turn right up this street (Back Lane) and in 50 metres you come to a T-junction with the main road, at Three Households, where you turn left.
 (The White Hart Inn is on your right at this junction).

 - Carry on down this road (Dean Way) into Chalfont St Giles.
-In 400 metres you pass the Milton’s Head pub and Italian restaurant on your left.
-90 metres beyond this pub, on the other side of the road, is Milton’s Cottage – a museum well worth visiting if time permits.
-Keep on down Dean Way and in a further 250 metres you pass The Stone Place Restaurant at the Feathers on your left-hand side.
-Almost next door is Costa Coffee (formerly the Crown pub).
+In 500 metres you reach Milton’s Cottage on the right-hand side – a museum well worth visiting if time permits.
+Keep on down Dean Way and in a further 250 metres you pass The Feathers pub on your left-hand side, a good pub-lunch option.
+Almost next door is Crown Coffee (formerly Costa Coffe, and before that the Crown pub).
 In a further 75 metres, on the other side of the road, across the Village Green, is Merlins Cave pub, your suggested lunchtime stop.
+Sandwichers can make use of the five benches on the Village Green to eat their picnics.
 A few doors away to the pub's right is The Deli on the Green.
-If making for the Fox & Hounds pub, take the road next to Costa Coffee, uphill for 125 metres: the pub is on your right-hand side.
+If making for the Fox & Hounds pub, take the road next to Crown Coffee, uphill for 125 metres: the pub is on your right-hand side.
+But please Note this pub neither welcomes, nor likes, walking groups: individual walkers or pairs of walkers should be fine.

 - The “via Chiltern Open Air Museum” Option starts here.

 - To continue the main walk.
-The path swings right then left and in 130 metres brings you down to a bridge with metal railings going over the dried-out riverbed. [!]
+The path swings right then left and in 130 metres brings you down to a bridge with metal railings going over at times a dried-out riverbed. [!]
 5 metres before this bridge, turn right and head half-right on a path beside a residential estate on your right, your direction 230°.

 - In 60 metres this path swings left, away from the estate, your direction now 165° initially, and continue ahead now between lines of trees.